-The regional geography generally consists of lower formations of the Kansas City Group, which is characterized by alternating layers of limestone and shale.
+The regional geology generally consists of lower formations of the Kansas City Group, which is characterized by alternating layers of limestone and shale.
 Geotechnical borings have been performed at multiple locations on the site within the past 17 years.
-Approximate locations of previous geotechnical borings drilled by others are included in Figure 2.
+Approximate locations of previous geotechnical borings drilled by others is included as Figure 2.
 The following stratigraphic descriptions (from the mined unit up to the surface) were excerpted from a URS report1 for the subject area.